-They come in varied designs and you should pick your carrier depending on means of transport you are using.
+They come in varied designs, and you should pick your carrier depending on the means of transport you are using.

 If you are traveling by plane and allowed to bring your dog on board, you will need a dog crate that will easily fit in the cargo hold.

 You can opt for backpack pet carriers to use when walking on beaches, hiking, or shopping.

 If you are traveling by car, bring your dog car seat.

 This is a type of carrier that will easily fit your car seat and provide the necessary safety to your dog.

 Best dog carriers:

 3 – Seat Belt Harness

 You don’t want to get into an accident either due to your dog suddenly jumping about when you hit a speed bump.